marcmylemans/marcmylemans.github.io/_posts/2023-01-04-RemoteDesktopPart4.md

 {% youtube "https://youtu.be/4wO82is6y40" %}

 Welcome to the fourth installment of our series on Remote Desktop Services for Windows Server 2022.
-In this tutorial, we’re tackling a vital component for many business environments: installing the Office 365 Suite on a Remote Desktop Host, specifically configured for shared licensing.
+In this tutorial, weâ€™re tackling a vital component for many business environments: installing the Office 365 Suite on a Remote Desktop Host, specifically configured for shared licensing.

 ### Office 365 on RDS: Shared Licensing Configuration